true-async/php-true-async-rfc/basic.md

 A coroutine can stop itself bypassing control to the `Scheduler`.
 However, it cannot be stopped externally.

-A stopped coroutine can be resumed at any time.
+A suspended coroutine can be resumed at any time.

-A coroutine can be resumed with an exception, in which case an exception will be thrown from the suspension point.
+A coroutine can be resumed with an **exception**, in which case an exception will be thrown from the suspension point.

 ```php